justinmeiners/justinmeiners.github.io/water-hammer/README.md

 ![water hammer arrestor](arrestor.jpg)

-**Disclaimer:** I am an occasional DIYer not a professional plumber.
+**Disclaimer:** I am an occasional DIYer, not a professional plumber.
 My intent is to share my exprience with the hope that it might be helpful for you.

 ## Plan